Putin may go to war to capture Ukraine. With Belarus, he did it without firing a shot.

 Putin sees Belarus and Ukraine as Russia’s junior Slavic brothers, part of what he calls the “Russian world.”
 He is convinced that Ukraine can only succeed if, like Belarus, it joins Russia’s sphere of influence.

 As Western officials warn Putin against an invasion to force Ukraine’s capitulation, Putin has dominated Belarus without the need for military force, by leveraging Lukashenko’s political debt.
-It is not yet clear whether Putin will demand that Belarusian forces participate directly, should he invade Ukraine, but Russia would use Belarusian airfields, transportation and logistics.
+It is not yet clear whether Putin will demand that Belarusian forces participate directly, should he invade Ukraine, but Russia could use Belarusian airfields, transportation and logistics.

 “When it comes to war, Putin will simply take it for granted that he has Belarus as an extension of his territory, militarily speaking, so it might be like Belarus is an accomplice, a supporting force, but not participating and attacking Kyiv together with Russian soldiers,” said Shraibman, the analyst.

-Even before the exercises began 10 days ago, Western military analysts warned that it could be cover for an attack force to invade Ukraine from the north and potentially encircle the capital Kyiv, part of a large-scale, multi-pronged invasion from the south, east and north.
+Even before the exercises began 10 days ago, Western military analysts warned that it could be cover for an attack force to invade Ukraine from the north and potentially encircle the capital, Kyiv, part of a large-scale, multi-pronged invasion from the south, east and north.

 According to NATO, there are some 30,000 Russian forces in Belarus, as well as substantial military hardware including S-400 missile systems, positioned in the south of the country.